 - Parents will follow standard procedures for early pick up.
-They must wear a mask and practice social distancing.
 Parents for early pick up must bring ID to the door of the front office.
-Staff will check ID using Skyward and RAPTOR and send the student outside for early dismissal.
-If the parent must come in, they must have their temperature taken and be wearing a mask. - If you need to take your child from school before his/her dismissal time, it is necessary to report to the office and sign the child out of school.
+Be prepared to show the ID to the camera upon request prior to gaining entry. - If you need to take your child from school before his/her dismissal time, it is necessary to report to the office and sign the child out of school.
 Office personnel will call the child to the office to be dismissed.
 No student will be released from the classroom unless notified by the office.
 Please schedule doctor and dentist appointments outside of regular school hours.
 Children will not be released from class after 2:45 p.m. without administrative approval. - Students will be released only to those persons designated by the parent with their names recorded in writing and on file in the office to safeguard your child.
 NO PHONE ALTERATION OF NAMES IS PERMISSIBLE. - Parents who are on school grounds to pick up their children at dismissal time must wait in the designated pick-up area.
 For safety and supervision of all students, parents are NOT permitted to wait in hallways or go to their child's classroom to pick up their child. - Students in grades K 5 picked up from school before the end of the day will be marked as tardy.
 The tardy will either be excused or unexcused.
 The tardy will be excused if the parent provides written documentation that the need to leave school early was for the same reasons that an absence from school would be excused.
 The parent's notation in the school's early pick-up log may suffice as meeting the requirement to provide written documentation if the notation is sufficient.
 Every 5th unexcused tardy for students in grades K 5 will convert to an unexcused absence and can be used to meet the criteria to file a truancy petition in circuit court. - For all students in grades K -12, once the student has accumulated 3 excused tardies or absences due to leaving school early for medical/dental reasons within a semester, the parent must provide documentation from a physician that the student had a medical/dental appointment for subsequent class absences or tardies to be excused.
 The school principal or designee can approve an early pick-up or release beyond these limits after taking into consideration the reason as well as the student's attendance history, both daily and by period, and the number of early releases. - Rivers Edge students may not attend other students' assemblies during the school day.